Start9Labs/documentation/site/source/guides/service-guides/nextcloud/nextcloud-setup/nextcloud-ios.rst

   .. note:: You will need to perform 2 individual setups, one for Calendar and one for Contacts.

-2. Select "Calendar" (or "Contacts") -> "Accounts" -> "Add Account" -> "Other" -> "either CalDAV (for Calendar setup) or CardDAV (for Contacts setup)".Return to this step after completing one in order to add the other.
+2. Select "Calendar" (or "Contacts") -> "Accounts" -> "Add Account" -> "Other" -> "either CalDAV (for Calendar setup) or CardDAV (for Contacts setup)".
+Return to this step after completing one in order to add the other.

 .. figure:: /_static/images/nextcloud/nextcloud-iOS-native-step1.png
   :width: 60%